-If a person knows that they have sickle cell trait, it is a good idea to speak with a genetic counselor before having children.
+If a person knows that they have SCT, they can speak with a genetic counselor before having children.

-The counselor will look at the person’s family history and their partner’s, and discuss any relevant risks and considerations.
+The counselor will look at the family histories of the individual and their partner and discuss any relevant risks and considerations.

-Sickle cell trait is a genetic feature.
-Most people who have it experience no symptoms, but there is a higher risk of certain complications, so taking precautions may be necessary — during extreme exercise, for example.
+SCT is a genetic feature.
+Most people who have it experience no symptoms, but there is a higher risk of certain complications, so taking precautions may be necessary, such as during extreme exercise.

-For this reason, it is a good idea for anyone with sickle cell trait to speak with a genetic counselor before having children.
+For this reason, health experts recommend that anyone with SCT speak with a genetic counselor before having children.